markjnkim/es_mod/04-Web-APIs/content/lesson-4-drag.md

 ![Browser DragLeave Target Element](./assets/lesson-4/1800-browser-dragleave-event-target.png)

 Let's explain the different DOM elements being displayed in the console.
 The `dragleave` target property is storing every element that the dragged task item is being dragged over.
 Let's remove this `console.dir()` then use the same conditional statement we used previously in the `dropzoneTaskHandler()` to narrow our `dragleaveTaskHandler()` to execute only when a dragged element leaves a task list or children of the task list, not every element on the page.
 To do this let's first make a reference to the `target` property of the `dragleave` event which is the task list that is being dragged over.
-Then add the conditional to check if this condition is true, a valid element is being returned by the `closest()` method and not null.
+Then add the conditional to check if the dragged over element is either the task list or a child of the task list.

-> **Rewind:** If `closest()` returns null, then the selector was not found in the target element or an ancestor element.
+> **Rewind:** If `closest()` returns null, then the selector was not found in the target element or an ancestor element and the `style` attribute is not removed.

 ```js
 var taskListEl = event.target.closest(".task-list");
 if (taskListEl) {
   taskListEl.removeAttribute("style");
 }
 ```
+This final step didn't seem as critical to the drag and drop process but adding convenience measures to improve the user experience is an important metric used to determine how user friendly a website is.

 ## Finalize Git Process
-Merge our `feature/drag` branch into the `develop` branch by adding, commiting, and push our feature branch to our remote feature branch.
+Merge our `feature/drag` branch into the `develop` branch by adding, committing, and push our feature branch to our remote feature branch.
 `git push origin feature/drag`
 Then check out into the `develop` branch.
 Next let's `git merge feature/drag`.